Deepwoods00/kingshot764/castle battle_en.md

 ## Tips
 - Before the battle, save your troop formation.
 This will save a lot of time and effort.
 - Maintain communication.
-If someone has scouted the target, please share the report in the alliance chat.
+For example, if someone has scouted the target, please share the report in the alliance chat.

 ## Hero Usage
 #### Offense